anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

       -	Network: Spine/Leaf; East/West and North/South traffic
       -	Storage

-> * Please note "flavours" is used in the Reference Model and shall continue to be used in the context of specify the geometry of the virtual resources.
-The term "flavor" will be used in OpenStack context including when specifying configurations; the OpenSTack term flavor includes what profile configuration information as "extra specs".
+> * Please note "flavours" is used in the Reference Model and shall continue to be used in the context of specifing the geometry of the virtual resources.
+The term "flavor" will be used in the OpenStack and this document context including when specifying configurations; the OpenStack term flavor includes the profile configuration information as "extra specs".

 <a name="3.2"></a>
 ## 3.2.
 Consumable Infrastructure Resources and Services